NREL/resstock/docs/read_the_docs/source/workflow_inputs/characteristics.rst

 Source
 ******

-OpenStreetMap data queried by Radiant Labs for Multi-Family and Single-Family Attached; Engineering Judgement for others
+- \OpenStreetMap data queried by Radiant Labs for Multi-Family and Single-Family Attached

+- \Engineering Judgement for others

 Arguments
 *********